 Reports and other information about the Fund are available on the EDGAR database on the SEC's website at www.sec.gov, and copies of this information may be obtained, after paying a duplicating fee, by electronic request at the following e-mail address: publicinfo@sec.gov.
-No person is authorized to give any information or to make any representations about the Fund and its shares not contained in this Prospectus and you should not rely on any other information.
-Read and keep this Prospectus for future reference.
+No person is authorized to give any information or to make any representations about the Fund

-© 2023 BlackRock, Inc. All rights reserved. iSHARES and BLACKROCK are registered trademarks of BFA and its affiliates.
+- Read and keep this Prospectus for future reference. - ©2023 BlackRock, Inc. All rights reserved, iSHARES[®] and BLACKROCK[®] are registered

+IS-P-IJR-0823 trademarks of BFA and its affiliates.
 All other marks are the property of their respective owners.

 Investment Company Act File No.: 811-09729